ruizdiazever/xtx_py/README.md

 ## Want to try it? 😁

-1. Create a `.env` file with your phone number and your Coinbase and Telegram credentials.
+1. Create a `.env` file with your Telegram credentials.

     ```bash
     TELEGRAM_TOKEN=''